 We may conduct clinical trials in the EEA where the GDPR would increase our responsibility and liability in relation to personal data that we process when such processing is subject to the GDPR, and when we are required to have in place additional mechanisms and safeguards to ensure compliance with the GDPR, including as implemented by individual countries.
 Compliance with the GDPR is a rigorous and time-intensive process that would increase our cost of doing business or require us to change our business practices.
 Despite those efforts, there is a risk that we may be subject to fines and penalties, litigation, and reputational harm in connection with our European activities.
 We expect that we will face uncertainty as to whether our efforts to comply with any obligations under European privacy laws will be sufficient.
 If we are investigated by a European data protection authority, we may face fines and other penalties.
 Any such investigation or charges by European data protection authorities could have a negative effect on our business and on our ability to attract and retain new clients or biotechnology and biopharmaceutical partners.
 We may also experience hesitancy, reluctance, or refusal by European or multi-national vendors or biotechnology and biopharmaceutical partners to use our products due to the potential risk exposure as a result of data protection obligations imposed on them by law, including the GDPR.
-Such vendors or biotechnology and biopharmaceutical partners may also view any alternative approaches to compliance as being too costly, too burdensome, too legally uncertain, or otherwise objectionable and therefore decide not to do business with us.
+Such vendors or biotechnology and biopharmaceutical partners to use our products due to the potential risk exposure as a result of data protection obligations imposed on them by law, including the GDPR.
+Such vendors or biotechnology and biopharmaceutical partners as being too costly, too burdensome, too legally uncertain, or otherwise objectionable and therefore decide not to do business with us.
 Any of the forgoing could materially harm our business, prospects, financial condition and results of operations.